Join us at TouchBase Pears and MAC Birmingham for a celebration of the senses.

 Please note that the 10am and 10.30am tours on Sunday will be smaller groups to enable anyone who finds crowds overwhelming to access the event.

-Drop in and explore the Sensory Labyrinth independently on Saturday.
+Drop in and explore the Sensory Labyrinth independently on Saturday (last entry 4.30pm).
 Transport between the two venues will be available.
 Free admission, no booking required.

 Sensibility Festival at TouchBase Pears